qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_gui.rst

 Working with the Legend independent layer order ...............................................

-There is a panel that allows you to define an independent drawing order for the map legend.
+There is a panel that allows you to define an independent drawing order for the layers panel.
 You can activate it in the menu :menuselection:`Settings --> Panels --> Layer order`.
 This feature allows you to, for instance, order your layers in order of importance, but still display them in the correct order (see figure_layer_order_).
-Checking the |checkbox| :guilabel:`Control rendering order` box underneath the list of layers will cause a revert to default behavior.
+Checking the |checkbox|
+:guilabel:`Control rendering order` box underneath the list of layers will cause a revert to default behavior.

 .. _figure_layer_order: